transferzero/transferzero-sdk-dotnet/docs/AccountDebitsApi.md

 <a name="getaccountsdebit"></a>
 # **GetAccountsDebit**
-> DebitResponse GetAccountsDebit (Guid accountDebitID)
+> DebitResponse GetAccountsDebit (Guid? accountDebitID)

 Fetching an account debit